 When funding is available, the Virginia Association of Chiefs of Police will accept requests for needs-based discounts / fee waivers from applicable law-enforcement agencies.
 For more information click here.

 Who Should Attend

-This program is designed for individuals who have recently been appointed as a chief of police, sheriff, deputy chief, deputy sheriff, or one who functions as the chief executive in their absence (captains and above).
+This program is designed for individuals who have recently been appointed as a chief of police, sheriff, deputy chief, deputy sheriff, or one who functions as the chief executive in their absence (captains and above, or the equivalent for small departments).
 This is also an excellent program for any chief of police who is new to the Commonwealth of Virginia.
 While policies relate to Virginia's laws and codes, out-of-state applicants are welcome to register for this course.

 This training will be pre-approved by the Virginia Department of Criminal Justice Services (DCJS) for Partial In-service Credit.
 DCJS Partial In-service Credit (PIC) forms and certificates of completion will be distributed at the close of the training.
 Participants must attend a minimum of 4 hours to be eligible to receive credit.

 Program participants should download and read the Program Guidelines which have been developed to assist with the orderly operation of the program and address frequently asked questions.